Citizens Advisory Committee (CAC)

 District 3 Representative

-Aguirre Martinez is the Director of Development for the Non-profit JOVEN.
-She is a lifelong resident of District 3 and also serves as the President of the Association of Women in Communication-San Antonio Chapter, a Posada Guadalupe Board member in addition to other Community and civic organizations.
+Aguirre Martinez is the Development Manager for the Mexican American Civil Rights Institute (MACRI).
+She is a lifelong resident of District 3 and serves as the President of the Association of Women in Communication-San Antonio Chapter, a Posada Guadalupe Board member in addition to other Community and civic organizations.

 District 2 Representative